 If you're wondering “how do I document my pregnancy?”
-You're not alone and the answer is a pregnancy journal book!
+You're not alone and the answer is a pregnancy journal book for all of those special moments of the pregnancy journey!
 Pregnancy is one of the most transformative periods of a woman's life from physical to emotional changes.
-Finding the best pregnancy journal to document all the memories and act as a keepsake to look back on can feel overwhelming at first, but is something you won't regret having to look back on all the milestones.
+Finding the best pregnancy journal to document all the major milestones, like the first kick, and to-do lists will become a cherished keepsake to look back on you won't regret doing!

 - Best Overall Pregnancy Journal Book — Growing You: Keepsake Pregnancy Journal and Memory Book for Mom and Baby